mcosovic/JuliaGrid.jl/docs/src/tutorials/dcOptimalPowerFlow.md

 ---

 ## [Power Analysis](@id DCOptimalPowerAnalysisTutorials)
-After obtaining the solution from the DC optimal power flow, we can calculate the powers related to buses and branches using the [`power!`](@ref power!(::DC)) function:
+After obtaining the solution from the DC optimal power flow, we can calculate powers related to buses, branches, and generators using the [`power!`](@ref power!(::DcPowerFlow)) function:
 ```@example dcopf
 power!(analysis)
 nothing # hide